Commutativity of operator algebras: Reversible and symmetric operator algebras

 \section{Reversible and symmetric operator algebras}

-The complex version of the following results were proved in the unital case in \cite{BComm}.
-Whether they held for general nonunital operator algebras was stated there to be an open question in the nonunital case.
+The complex version of most of the following results were proved in the unital case in \cite{BComm}.
+Whether (i)--(iv) were equivalent for general nonunital operator algebras was stated there to be an open question in the nonunital case.
 The approximately unital complex case is not hard, following similarly to the unital case, and has been stated in some form in some of our referenced papers.
 We solve the general nonunital operator algebra case of these questions in the present paper, showing that they are not true in general, but giving many sufficient conditions for commutativity.

 We say that an operator algebra $A$ is {\em idempotent} if $A^2$, the closure of the span of products of two elements is dense in $A$.
 This includes all operator algebras with a one-sided or two-sided bounded approximate identity, topologically simple operator algebras, finite dimensional semisimple operator algebras, etc. We say that an operator algebra $A$ is {\em left faithful} if $aA = 0$ implies that $a =0$.
 Similarly for {\em right faithful}: if $Aa = 0$ then $a =0$, and {\em faithful} means both left and right faithful.
 We shall at some point in the following result appeal to Theorem \ref{both2} from the next section.
 We do this to avoid for now the rather technical details necessary for that result.